rscircus/rscircus.github.io/_posts/2020-01-25-coral-ai-edge.md

 ![](https://rscircus.github.io/assets/img/20200125_CoralBeatsGTX1080.png)

-while graphing the fps these setups can do using the [MobileNetV2](https://arxiv.org/abs/1801.04381) classifier pre-trained on the ImageNet dataset.
+while graphing the FPS these setups can do using the [MobileNetV2](https://arxiv.org/abs/1801.04381) classifier pre-trained on the ImageNet dataset.
 Yup, this is all about inference.
 And at this the Coral Edge TPU (let's call it CET) is really really good.

 In this article we look at how to do inference with the CET, look at some perf characteristics and further explore, how the feel from a hobbyist perspective is.